(In Alphabetical Order by Title)

 Perspectives of Victims and Survivors: Court and Community Challenges

-This workshop will address obstacles facing sexual and domestic violence victims as they encounter expectations embedded in community and in court procedures - and present ways of minimizing or eradicating those challenges.
+This workshop addresses obstacles facing sexual and domestic violence victims as they encounter expectations embedded in community and court procedures - and present ways of minimizing or eradicating those challenges.
 Information on two areas of current significance will be highlighted: The Safer Schools Sexual Assault Task Force, established to develop recommendations addressing sexual assault on campus within the City and County of San Francisco through 2017, and California’s statewide judicial branch efforts to improve the handling of domestic violence cases.
 While state and federal policies have been developed addressing campus sexual assault, San Francisco's approach is one of the first city-wide efforts addressing coordination on and off campus.
 Similarly, California’s judicial branch, (the largest court system in the U.S.) has implemented policies on coordination designed to reduce barriers to justice for victims.
 The workshop will cover opportunities to reconsider the experience of victims and survivors navigating these processes.

 Protecting Access to Safety and Justice for Immigrant Survivors of Domestic and Sexual Violence and Trafficking